 Annapurna Circuit Trek itinerary: the ultimate guide

-The Annapurna Circuit trek was once one of the most popular hikes in Nepal.
+This post offers you the ultimate Annapurna Circuit trek itinerary.
+The Annapurna Circuit trek was once the most popular tea house trek in Nepal.
 In about a month it was possible to walk around the Annapurna mountain peaks.
 This trek was famous for its ethnic villages, natural beauty and easy access from Kathmandu or Pokhara.

 But the Annapurna Circuit trek has changed tremendously in recent years.
 There was a time that the further up you went, the more isolated the villages were.
 It took people days on foot to reach the nearest city, the nearest school or the nearest health care post.
 For tourists, this remoteness was part of the charm.

 Ongoing road construction now connects most villages on the Annapurna Circuit with the outside world.
-Jeeps drive up and down on dusty roads, changing the landscape for good while tourists planning a trek in Nepal are wondering whether the Annapurna Circuit trek is still worth it.
+Jeeps drive up and down on dusty roads, changing the landscape for better and worse.
+Tourists planning a trek in Nepal are wondering whether the Annapurna Circuit trek is still worth it.

 Why choose the Annapurna Circuit trek

 Despite the new roads going up the Marsyangdi and Kali Gandaki valleys, the Annapurna Circuit trek is still very much worth it.
-Although many things have changed with the new road, a lot also remains the same.
+Although many things have changed with the new roads, a lot of things also remained the same.
 People are just as friendly, the villages just as authentic and the mountain views just as spectacular.